Menditect/documentation/docs/reference-guide.md

 Welcome to the [Menditect ®](https://menditect.com) Documentation site.

-**This is the Reference Guide**, covering all topics and components regarding [MTA](mta) and associated [Connectors](Tools).
+**This is the Reference Guide**, covering all topics and components regarding [MTA](mta), associated [Connectors](Tools) and the documentation of the [Public API](api).
 Use the Sidebar to navigate the topics.
 By default, topics are shown for the latest MTA version that is in production.
-You can change the version in the Topbar.
+It is also possible to view the Reference Guide of the previous version.

 View [Installation](../additional/installation) for step-by-step instructions on how to install and configure MTA.